ashbrook-io/ashbrook-io.github.io/_posts/2018-03-24-why-does-powershell-universal-dashboard-hate-my-mac.md

    at PowerShellProTools.UniversalDashboard.Server.OnAssemblyResolve(AssemblyLoadContext assemblyLoadContext, AssemblyName assemblyName) in D:\a\1\s\PowerShellProTools.UniversalDashboard\Server\Server.cs:line 177
 ```

 So after some fiddling, I found that the module simply did not include the referenced file above.
+I should say lots of fiddling that did not really need to happen since the problem is stated pretty clearly in the error message.
+It can't find the file!
 The really weird thing is that the package for this *was* installed on my machine.
 Here's a snip:

 ```powershell
 PS /Users/royashbrook/.local/share/powershell/Modules/UniversalDashboard/1.5.0> Get-Package | where name -like "*filter*" | fl *